 Some Swiss participation certificates can be purchased directly from issuing companies at their nominal value, which means you can buy them without a broker.
 Some companies let you order participation shares online.
 The participation certificates of some large companies can be purchased via securities brokers on the SIX Swiss exchange or the Berne Exchange.
 Some participation certificates can only be purchased on exchanges.

 It is very important to research a company’s fundamentals and that you trust its directors before you buy its participation certificates.
 The reason for this is that you will not have a vote in corporate decisions.
 The profits on participation certificates are primarily earned through dividends rather than capital gains, which means they are best suited to buy and hold investments.
 The long-term investment cycle of participation certificates and the lack of liquidity in the participation certificate market means you will want to believe in a company’s long-term future performance before investing in its participation certificates – as you would with illiquid shares.

 As with other forms of securities, participation certificates are now primarily issued in book form rather than as paper certificates.
 Because of this, they must be held in a custody account at a custodian bank.
 Some companies offer free safekeeping services for their own participation certificates.
 When this is not the case, holding your participation certificates in a custody account with a low custodial fee is important because these fees directly deduct from your profit.
 If you buy participation certificates on an exchange, make sure to use a broker which charges low brokerage fees for purchases and sales.
-You can compare the cost of the custody accounts provided by Swiss brokers using the interactive online broker comparison on moneyland.ch.
+As a rule, the brokerage and custodial fees applicable to Swiss shares apply to participation certificates as well.
+You can compare brokerage and custodial fees using the interactive online broker comparison on moneyland.ch.